umbraco/UmbracoDocs/umbraco-cloud/upgrades/version-specific-upgrades/migrate-from-umbraco-7-to-8.md

 This can be done after cloning down the Cloud environment or by using the [UaaS cloning tool](https://umbra.co/uaas-cmd).

-To use the cloning tool, place it and run it in the local directory you want to clone to Cloud project into.
+To use the cloning tool, place it and run it in the local directory you want to clone the Cloud project into.
 {% endhint %}

 4. Install the [ProWorks Umbraco 8 Migrations](https://www.nuget.org/packages/ProWorks.Umbraco8.Migrations) community package on the cloned Umbraco 8 site.